tandasat/blog/_drafts/2023-06-02-intel-vt-rp-part-2.md

 ## Paging Write (PW)

-### What protects the hypervisor-managed paging structures?
+### Protecting the hypervisor-managed paging structures

 The hypervisor-managed paging structures must be tamper resilient against a guest to enforce LA -> GPA translation.
 If the guest could modify the paging structures used by HLAT, there would be no point of using HLAT.
 For the hypervisor-managed paging structures to be tamper resilient, they have configured as read-only with EPT.
 The below illustrates this setup.